 If true the installer will attempt to install the app as a per-machine app, available to all users.
-Defaults to a per-user install.
+If false, the installer will install as a per-user app.
+If undefined the installer will ask the user for their preference.